char76/vdx/README.md

 $ sudo apt update
 $ sudo apt install libxp6 libxp-dev
 ```
+ ### only aarch64
+If you can search the libs as below in apt, you can search and download the libs in https://launchpad.net/ubuntu
+ * multiarch-support
+ * x11proto-print-dev
+ * libxp6
+ * libxp-dev
 ## 2. Build
 execute build then enter 11 as below
 ```